indiajacksonphd/Helio-Lite/README.md

 ## Step 6: Create the Helio-Lite Environment

-1. Access your EC2 instance using the Elastic IP address through SSH or the AWS Management Console.
+1. Access your EC2 instance using SSH or the AWS Management Console.
-2. Log in with the initial admin account (username: `admin1`, password: `create initial`) created during the setup process.
+2. Log in with:
+   - **Username**: `admin1`
+   - **Password**: `create initial`
-3. Open a terminal within your admin JupyterLab environment to execute the setup scripts.
+3. Open a terminal in JupyterLab to execute setup scripts.

 ### Initialize Conda Enviroment